AbsoluteStratos/FartKnight/ReadMe.md

 ## Code Walkthrough

 Interested in the code / mod development but need some help?
-Check out the walkthrough video which provides a more details break down of each feature (click the image :rocket:):
+Check out the walkthrough video which provides a more detailed break down of each feature (click the image :rocket:):

 [![Hollow Knight Mod Walkthrough](https://img.youtube.com/vi/NDjdreJs_JQ/0.jpg)](https://www.youtube.com/watch?v=NDjdreJs_JQ)